The importance of loading a moving truck correctly

 How To Load A Moving Truck

 Moving day has arrived and your rental truck is parked outside, ready to be loaded.
 So, how do you load a moving truck?
-Knowing beforehand how to load the moving truck is very important, it will maximize the space you have and minimize any damage from occurring.
+Knowing beforehand how to load the moving truck as well as the size of moving truck should you use is very important, it will maximize the space you have and minimize any damage from occurring.

 To load the truck successfully, efficiently and safely, you will need some moving supplies.
 These can be purchased from most rental truck companies, moving supply stores or hardware stores.
 You will need: